Building a community of growth-oriented businesses in Maine.

 In 2004, MCED moved from the Southern Maine Community College to the University of Southern Maine, where it occupied part of a floor at the new Research Building.

 In 2009, MCED started a transition away from a traditional incubator to a virtual incubator with the introduction of the Top Gun Program.
 Top Gun has been offered annually since 2009.
 With assistance from Blackstone Accelerates Growth and the Maine Technology Institute, the program expanded to 3 locations across the state in Portland, Bangor, and Rockland.

 With the help of a cluster initiative grant in 2012, MCED has worked in close partnership with the University of Maine through the Foster Center for Student Entrepreneurship, the Target Technology Center, and the Maine Aquaculture Innovation Center, the sole remaining technology incubators in the state.
 This partnership targets and supports innovative, scalable entrepreneurship throughout the state’s business sectors.

 MCED celebrates its 20th Anniversary and rebrands as Maine Center for Entrepreneurs.
 Today MCE occupies office space at Cloudport CoWorking MultiSpace in Portland and continues to innovate and grow serving Maine’s entrepreneurial community.
 The Top Gun program continues to expand with 4 locations and 30 companies across the state in Portland, Bangor, Brunswick and Lewiston/Auburn in 2018.
-The Cultivator Food, Beverage & Agriculture Accelerator is launched in 2018 in partnership with FocusMaine.
+In 2018 and 2019, MCE’s food, beverage and agriculture focused programs – Cultivator and MarketShare, are launched in partnership with FocusMaine.